 - Why do I need a strata manager?

-The first thing worth asking is why does one need to hire a strata manager, to begin with.
+The first thing worth asking is why does one needs to hire a strata manager, to begin with.
 To understand this, you first need to understand all the functions of a strata manager.
-Their tasks are maintenance and administrative functions, as well as finances, communications, legislation and insurance.
+Their tasks are maintenance and administrative functions, as well as finances, communications, legislation, and insurance.
 A strata property is a massive investment on your part, which means that mismanaging it might end up losing you a significant amount of money.
 Sure, you may be better motivated for this role than any professional strata manager but it’s not just about the motivation.
 It’s also about skills and experience which aren’t that easy to come by or compensate.

 - What is their previous or current experience?